AnneEnglish/Portfolio-2/README.md

 accessible for all users by doing the following:

 - Using semantic HTML.
+- All of my buttons have an aria label.
 - When hovering over an option the background colour changes to #4FCE61 which highlights the fact they are hovering over it.
 - When hovering over any button (except restart) the background colour gets